Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

-DUBAI, United Arab Emirates (AP) — Bahrain accused Iran of striking a desalination plant on Sunday, raising fears civilian infrastructure may become fair game in a nine-day-old war, as Iran’s president vowed to expand its attacks on American targets across the region in the face of intense U.S. and Israeli airstrikes.
+DUBAI, United Arab Emirates (AP) — Bahrain accused Iran of striking a desalination plant on Sunday, raising fears that civilian infrastructure may become fair game in the war, as Iran’s president vowed to expand the country's attacks on American targets across the region in the face of intense U.S. and Israeli airstrikes.

-A late-night Israeli strike on an oil facility covered Iran’s capital, Tehran, in smoke on Sunday, while Israel renewed its attacks in Lebanon.
-President Donald Trump and Israeli Prime Minister Benjamin Netanyahu vowed to press ahead with the campaign, which has rippled across the region and appears to have no end in sight.
+A late-night Israeli strike on an oil facility engulfed parts of Iran’s capital, Tehran, in smoke on Sunday, while Israel renewed attacks in Lebanon.
+President Donald Trump and Israeli Prime Minister Benjamin Netanyahu vowed to press ahead with the nine-day-old campaign, which has rippled across the region and appears to have no end in sight.

-Iranian President Masoud Pezeshkian threatened on Sunday to step up attacks on American targets across the Middle East.
-He appeared to be backtracking from conciliatory comments toward his Gulf neighbors on Saturday.
+Iranian President Masoud Pezeshkian threatened Sunday to step up attacks on American targets across the Middle East.
+He appeared to backtrack from conciliatory comments toward his Gulf neighbors on Saturday.
 Those comments, in which he apologized for attacks on their soil, were quickly contradicted by Iranian hard-liners.

-In Lebanon, Israeli strikes pushed the death toll there to above 300 after Israel ordered large swaths of the country to evacuate ahead of an offensive aimed at stamping out the Iran-backed Hezbollah.
+In Lebanon, intensifying Israeli strikes pushed the death toll higher as several hundred thousand people were displaced and Israel targeted the Iran-backed militant group Hezbollah.

+In Israel, three people were injured in a Sunday afternoon strike and the military said two soldiers were killed in fighting in southern Lebanon — the first military fatalities since the start of the war with Iran last week.

-The war, which erupted on Feb.
-28 after joint U.S.-Israeli strikes hit Iran, has so far killed at least 1,230 people in the Islamic Republic, more than 300 in Lebanon and around a dozen in Israel, according to officials.
+The war, which Israel and the United States launched with airstrikes on Feb.
+28, has so far killed at least 1,230 people in Iran, at least 397 in Lebanon and at least 11 in Israel, according to officials.
 Six U.S. troops have also been killed.

-The conflict has since spread across the region, rattling global markets, disrupting air travel and leaving Iran’s leadership weakened by hundreds of Israeli and American airstrikes.
+The conflict has rattled global markets, disrupted air travel and left Iran’s leadership weakened by several thousand Israeli and American airstrikes.

+Mohammad Bagher Qalibaf, the speaker of Iran’s parliament, said on Sunday that the war’s effect on the oil industry would continue to spiral, warning it could soon become harder to both produce and sell oil.

+Some regional producers, including in Iraq, have already curbed output amid dangers in the Strait of Hormuz.

 Iran’s president toughens tone